-Each Fund may enter into reverse repurchase agreements.
-A Fund typically will invest the proceeds of a reverse repurchase agreement in money market instruments or repurchase agreements maturing not later than the expiration of the reverse repurchase agreement.
-A Fund may use the proceeds of reverse repurchase agreements to provide liquidity to meet redemption requests when sale of a

-Fund's securities is disadvantageous.
+The Fund may enter into reverse repurchase agreements.
+The Fund typically will invest the proceeds of a reverse repurchase agreement in money market instruments or repurchase agreements maturing not later than the expiration of the reverse repurchase agreement.
+The Fund may use the proceeds of reverse repurchase agreements to provide liquidity to meet redemption requests when sale of the Fund's securities is disadvantageous.

-When-Issued Securities, Forward Commitments and Delayed Settlements (DBi Managed Futures Strategy ETF and the DBi Hedge Strategy ETF only)
+When-Issued Securities, Forward Commitments and Delayed Settlements (DBi Managed Futures Strategy ETF only)

-Each Fund may purchase securities on a "when-issued," forward commitment or delayed settlement basis.
+The Fund may purchase securities on a "when-issued," forward commitment or delayed settlement basis.
 In this event, the Custodian will set aside, and the Fund will identify on its books, cash or liquid portfolio securities equal to the amount of the commitment in a separate account.
 Normally, the Custodian will set aside portfolio securities to satisfy a purchase commitment.
-In such a case, a Fund may be required subsequently to place additional assets in the separate account in order to assure that the value of the account remains equal to the amount of a Fund's commitment.
-It may be expected that a Fund's net assets will fluctuate to a greater degree when it sets aside portfolio securities to cover such purchase commitments than when it sets aside cash.
+In such a case, the Fund may be required subsequently to place additional assets in the separate account in order to assure that the value of the account remains equal to the amount of the Fund's commitment.
+It may be expected that the Fund's net assets will fluctuate to a greater degree when it sets aside portfolio securities to cover such purchase commitments than when it sets aside cash.

-Each Fund does not intend to engage in these transactions for speculative purposes but only in furtherance of its investment objectives.
-Because a Fund will set aside cash or liquid portfolio securities to satisfy its purchase commitments in the manner described, a Fund's liquidity and the ability of the Sub-Advisor to manage it may be affected in the event a Fund's forward commitments, commitments to purchase when-issued securities and delayed settlements ever exceeded 15% of the value of its net assets.
+The Fund does not intend to engage in these transactions for speculative purposes but only in furtherance of its investment objectives.
+Because the Fund will set aside cash or liquid portfolio securities to satisfy its purchase commitments in the manner described, the Fund's liquidity and the ability of the Sub-Advisor to manage it may be affected in the event the Fund's forward commitments, commitments to purchase whenissued securities and delayed settlements ever exceeded 15% of the value of its net assets.

-Each Fund will purchase securities on a when-issued, forward commitment or delayed settlement basis only with the intention of completing the transaction.
-If deemed advisable as a matter of investment strategy, however, a Fund may dispose of or renegotiate a commitment after it is entered into, and may sell securities it has committed to purchase before those securities are delivered to a Fund on the settlement date.
-In these cases a Fund may realize a taxable capital gain or loss.
-When a Fund engages in when-issued, forward commitment and delayed settlement transactions, it relies on the other party to consummate the trade.
-Failure of such party to do so may result in a Fund's incurring a loss or missing an opportunity to obtain a price credited to be advantageous.
+The Fund will purchase securities on a when-issued, forward commitment or delayed settlement basis only with the intention of completing the transaction.
+If deemed advisable as a matter of investment strategy, however, the Fund may dispose of or renegotiate a commitment after it is entered into, and may sell securities it has committed to purchase before those securities are delivered to the Fund on the settlement date.
+In these cases the Fund may realize a taxable capital gain or loss.
+When the Fund engages in when-issued, forward commitment and delayed settlement transactions, it relies on the other party to consummate the trade.
+Failure of such party to do so may result in the Fund's incurring a loss or missing an opportunity to obtain a price credited to be advantageous.

-The market value of the securities underlying a when-issued purchase, forward commitment to purchase securities, or a delayed settlement and any subsequent fluctuations in their market value is taken into account when determining the market value of a Fund starting on the day a Fund agrees to purchase the securities.
-A Fund does not earn interest on the securities it has committed to purchase until they are paid for and delivered on the settlement date.
+The market value of the securities underlying a when-issued purchase, forward commitment to purchase securities, or a delayed settlement and any subsequent fluctuations in their market value is taken into account when determining the market value of the Fund starting on the day the Fund agrees to purchase the securities.
+The Fund does not earn interest on the securities it has committed to purchase until they are paid for and delivered on the settlement date.